Lonor/Tranclite/README.md

 # Tranclite
-Tanclite means `Tanslate with CLI`.
+Tranclite means `Translate with CLI`.
 A simple CLI client for translating English to Chinese

 ## Usage